Crying Tiger Beef (Suea Rong Hai). Juicy thin strips of marinated steak served with a delicious spicy Thai dipping sauce that is sweet and tangy.

 - 1 teaspoon uncooked glutinous rice or jasmine rice

-- 1 tablespoon palm sugar finely chopped (or brown sugar)
+- 1 tablespoon palm sugar finely chopped (or brown sugar or coconut sugar)

 - 1 tablespoon shallots finely diced